2015 NRL season: Season launch and advertising

-The season launched with a gala event at the Queens Wharf, Auckland on 29 January attended by a selection of the code's stars including Shaun Johnson and Greg Inglis.
+The season launched with a gala event at the Queens Wharf, Auckland on 29 January attended by a selection of the code's stars, including Shaun Johnson and Greg Inglis.
 It was the first time the event had been held outside Australia.

 The NRL and their longstanding ad agency MJW Haukuhodo used, for the second year running, Robbie Williams' "Let Me Entertain You" as the commercial soundtrack.
 The launch commercial takes members and supporters on a journey from the outback plains of Western Queensland to an inner city boot camp in Sydney and features more than fifty NRL club members and fans in a range of scenarios that include a rendition of a Haka on a Sydney train and a focus on Greg Inglis' trademark Goanna post-try celebration.

 The second Sunday afternoon match began at 4:10 pm instead of the traditional 3:10 pm.
-This change was to allow the Nine Network to show the match live into New South Wales and Queensland, and use it as a lead-in to their respective 6:00 pm news bulletins.
+This change was to allow the Nine Network to show the match live in New South Wales and Queensland, and use it as a lead-in to their respective 6:00 pm news bulletins.